peterkacmarik/Async-Web-Scraper-MotionElements/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.
+This project is for educational purposes only.
+Always respect the terms of use of the websites you are scraping.

 ## License